You may not have thought of doing mountain boarding as a family activity, but you should try it as it is excellent fun.

 Is It Safe

-Well, any activity carries some sort of risk, but Mountain Boarding is a lot safer than it looks as the boards are quite stable.
+Well, any activity carries some risk, but Mountain Boarding is much safer than it looks, as the boards are quite stable.

-- Safety gear should be provided.
-We were asked to wear walking boots and were provided with knee, elbow, and wrist protectors, as well as helmets.
+• Safety gear should be provided.
+We were asked to wear walking boots and were provided with knee, elbow, and wrist protectors and helmets.

-- The instructor should teach you the basics of standing correctly on the board and getting on it the right way.
+• The instructor should teach you the basics of standing correctly on the board and getting on it correctly.

-- Age restrictions will apply, and you may need to be at least 8 or 10 to do this (depends on the activity centre you choose).
+• Age restrictions will apply, and you may need to be at least 8 or 10 to do this (depending on the activity centre you choose).

 We spent a few hours on this activity.

-Having started as complete novices, we ended up being able to slalom down the hill.
+Having started as complete novices, we could slalom down the hill.
 It was excellent fun.
 In fact, by the end of it, my face was aching from grinning too much!

 Kids pick it up easily